juanjonol/Unlock-Redux/README.md

 - Unlock doesn’t have a non-interactive mode, useful for automation.
 - Unlock doesn't support APFS.
 - Unlock doesn't check that the password is correct before saving it.
+- [Unlock-Redux doesn't use the macOS Keychain to save the passwords][3].

 ## Support